Laidout/laxkit/README.md

 ----------
 The Laxkit is a C++ gui toolkit currently in the form of an Xlib wrapper.
-It also has a number of user interfaces for manipulating various common two dimensional artsy types of objects like bezier curves and gradients.
+It also has a number of user interfaces for manipulating various common two dimensional vector art objects like bezier curves with variable widths, gradients, and meshes.

+The main driving force behind Laxkit development is as a windowing backend for the desktop publishing program Laidout (http://www.laidout.org).

-The purpose of the kit is to make the creation of artsy types of programs easier, and that makes creation of user interfaces very efficient by having a lot of configurability in shortcuts (something not yet implemented!), and various other usability enhancements.
+The goal of the kit is to make the creation of art related programs easier, and also to make creation of user interfaces very efficient by having a lot of configurability in shortcuts and various other usability enhancements.
 For instance, when you have a large file list, pressing shift while twirling the wheel makes the list scroll faster and shift-control while twirling makes scrolling go extra fast.

-The main driving force behind Laxkit development is as a windowing backend for the desktop publishing program Laidout (http://www.laidout.org).

 There is copius documentation of the source accessible through doxygen by running 'make docs'.